radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 > authentication, integrity and replay protection.
 IKE SHOULD be used for key management.

 The use of IPSec allowed RADIUS to be sent privately, and securely, across the Internet.
-However, experience showed that TLS was in many ways simpler (implementation and deployment) than IPSec.
+However, experience showed that TLS was in many ways simpler for implementations and deployment than IPSec.
+While IPSec required operating system support, TLS was an application-space library.
+This difference, coupled with the wide-spread adoption of TLS for HTTPS ensures that it was often easier for applications to use TLS than IPSec.

 RADIUS/TLS {{RFC6614}} and RADIUS/DTLS {{RFC7360}} were then defined in order to meet the crypto-agility requirements of {{RFC6421}}.
 RADIUS/TLS has been in wide-spread use for about a decade, including eduroam {{EDUROAM}}, and more recently OpenRoaming {{OPENROAMING}} and {{I-D.tomas-openroaming}}.
 RADIUS/DTLS has seen less use across the public Internet, but it nonetheless has multiple implementations.